 Dalriada has deviated from the approach set out in the statutory guidance for the reasons set out below.

-Since Dalriada's appointment, there have been no transactions as Dalriada has not accepted any payments into the Scheme, either by way of contribution or transfers in.
-There has therefore been no transaction costs.
+Since its appointment, there have been no transactions as Dalriada has not accepted any payments into the Scheme, either by way of contribution or transfers in so there have been no transaction costs.